Are you First Generation?

 Adventures

-PAST FIRST GENERATION PERFORMANCES
+FIRST GENERATION ENSEMBLE PERFORMANCES

-T e n d e r n e s s 2016-2018
+tendernesst e n d e r n e s s FIRST GENERATION ENSEMBLE (2016-2018)

 t e n d e r n e s s is a multi-lingual, physical theater piece that contrasts the dehumanization at the core of violence with the eternal power of human tenderness and connection.
-Inspired by events in Guinea, West Africa, Darfur, and the US, tenderness incorporates ensemble members’ experiences with violence, including war, street violence, police brutality, the school-to-prison pipeline, mass incarceration and human connection.
+Inspired by events in Guinea, West Africa, Darfur, and the US, tenderness incorporates ensemble members’ experiences with violence, including war, street violence, the school-to-prison pipeline, police brutality, mass incarceration and human connection.

 Tenderness incorporates movement, music and text in eight languages: Arabic, Mandingo, Kirundi, Haitian Creole, French, Spanish and English.